Postprocessing#

 uses one of the

-thresholds at random based on the probabilities \(p_0\) and \(p_1\).
-The results can be interpreted as follows based on the following formula for the probability to predict label 1:
+The results can be interpreted as follows based on the following formula for

-“Female: \(0.628 \cdot \mathbb{I}(\text{score}>0.110) + 0.371 \cdot \mathbb{I}(\text{score}>0.096)\)
+“Female”: \(0.628 \cdot \mathbb{I}(\text{score}>0.110) + 0.371 \cdot \mathbb{I}(\text{score}>0.096)\)

 if the score is above \(0.110\) predict 1